 We really feel so blessed that we've got such amazing customers: there's so many people doing fantastic things across the whole world, and seeing people come in and thrive, get short-term gains, and build long-term mastery... it's a joy.

-We'd love to have you back for the October Pentathlon.
-The ultra-early registration costs only $100, so if you know you can make it in October, we'd love for you to jump on it and commit to having a really strong fourth quarter of the year.
+We'd love to have you back for the next Pentathlon.
+The ultra-early registration costs only $100, so if you know you can make it, we'd love for you to jump on it and commit to having a really strong fourth quarter of the year.

 As always, if you have any questions, shoot an email to firstname.lastname@example.org — and if you'd like to register, you can do so at this link.